 Les Petits Ballets is dedicated to providing high quality ballet instruction to children and adults.
 Our teaching method builds a strong dance foundation by focusing on correct posture, placement, discipline, coordination, strength, flexibility and musicality.

 The Child Program provides an opportunity for young students to experience the joy of movement and music in a positive and encouraging environment.
 We offer Creative Dance and Ballet classes for students, ages three and up.

-The Pre-professional program offers progressive ballet training for aspiring young dancers in Russian (Vaganova) method.
+The Pre-professional program offers progressive ballet training for aspiring young dancers based on the Vaganova style.
 The program is designed to prepare students for annual examinations and to participate in our full-length story ballet productions.
 Acceptance into the Pre-professional program is by audition.

 The Adult program is designed for individuals who want to experience the joy of movement through dance.
 We offer classes in the afternoons, evenings and on weekends for adults of all fitness levels and dance experience.